EasyStore was built in Malaysia, for Malaysian sellers โ and that distinction matters more than you might think.

 - Simple, beginner-friendly interface

-- Competitive pricing for Malaysian small businesses
+- Competitive pricing for Malaysian sellers who need marketplace sync

 - FPX and Malaysian e-wallet support through local gateways